COLUMN-Wall Street boom or bubble? Don't blame it all on the Fed: Jamie McGeever | Business

 Wall Street is screeching to yet another all-time high, just as the Fed's Jackson Hole symposium is set to address wealth inequality and the central bank's role in fueling asset price inflation is once again coming under harsh scrutiny.
 It is undeniable that trillions of dollars of asset purchases and years of official interest rates of zero and 10-year bond yields barely above 1% have boosted stock prices.

-But the significance of Fed actions is overstated.
-The tech-heavy composition of Wall Street, which benefits more from low-interest rates and plain old stronger economic growth, is adding fuel to the U.S. stock surge.
+But the significance of Fed actions are overstated.
+The tech-heavy composition of Wall Street, which benefits more from low interest rates and plain old stronger economic growth, are adding fuel to the U.S. stock surge.
 And the Fed's large balance sheet expansion is nowhere near the European Central Bank or Bank of Japan's.

 On a 12-month forward earnings valuation basis, the S&P 500 earlier this year was its most expensive since 1999, just before the tech bubble burst.
 This price/earnings ratio has since drifted lower.
 But it is still above 20, which is unfamiliar territory for most of the last two decades.
 Official interest rates and ultra-low benchmark bond yields make investing in profitable, cash-generating companies an attractive proposition.
 To some investors desperate for return, riskier stocks are a no-brainer.